 So yeah, those foods are all gluten-free, but… they can also cause Leaky Gut Syndrome and worse.

 The higher your blood glucose soars, the more your body is damaged.
-And the higher the spike in blood sugars, the more fat you pack on.
+And the higher the glucose spike, the more fat you pack on.

 What our gluten-free friend unwittingly did was follow a low-carb, low-sugar (low-GI) diet for the first couple of weeks when they eliminated gluten.